TajwarSaiyeed/Client-TSA-Academy/README.md

 # How Many Pages In My Website?

-There are 7 pages in my website
+There are 7 pages in my website <br />
 Home <br />
 Blog <br />
 Cources <br />